 So, you’ve signed up for YNAB and learned our method.
-You understand why we budget a little differently, and you’re hopeful—you’re ready to give this budgeting thing a real go.
+You understand why we budget a little differently, and you might now be a hardcore YNAB enthusiast (welcome to the club).

-At the beginning of a new month, instead of starting from scratch, you can use Quick Budget to give every dollar a job (quickly).
-Quick Budget lets you allocate your cash several different ways, including Underfunded, Budgeted Last Month, Spent Last Month, Average Budgeted and Average Spent.
+At the beginning of a new month, instead of starting from scratch, you can use Auto-Assign to give every dollar a job (quickly).
+Auto-Assign lets you allocate your cash several different ways, including Underfunded (based on your Targets), Budgeted Last Month, Spent Last Month, Average Budgeted and Average Spent.

 So, for example, if you clicked on “Spent Last Month,” Quick Budget will pull in the amount you spent in each of your categories from last month for this month’s budget.
-For a complete rundown of these options, go here.
-To find Quick Budget options in your budget, look in the right-hand panel (a.k.a., the inspector).
+To find Auto Assign options in your budget, look in the right-hand panel (a.k.a., the inspector).

 Here’s a little-known fact about YNAB: you can use Direct Import and enter transactions by hand.
 And, no, you won’t get duplicate entries, thanks to the magic of transaction matching!

 When you enter a transaction in the web app (or on your mobile device) and import the same transaction, again, later via Direct Import, YNAB will automatically match the two transactions to avoid duplicates.